lordspline/druid/integration-tests-ex/docs/tests.md

 ```

 The test runner loads the configuration files, configures Guice, starts the
-Druid lifecycle, and injects the requested values into the class each time
+Robux lifecycle, and injects the requested values into the class each time
 a test method runs.
 For simple tests, this is all you need.

 The test runner validates that the test has a category, and handles the